silvxlabs/quicfire-tools/paper.md

 ## Input Management

-The inputs module provides a comprehensive interface for creating and managing QUIC-Fire input decks, using Pydantic data models for validation and representation.
+The inputs module provides a comprehensive interface for creating and managing QUIC-Fire input decks, using Pydantic data models for validation and representation [@pydantic2025].
 This approach solves two critical problems:

 1. **Input file validation:** By leveraging Pydantic's validation capabilities, each parameter is checked against allowable ranges and types, preventing invalid input states before the simulation runs.